Glossary Term

 NGINX

 NGINX (pronounced "engine-x") is a high-performance open-source web server and reverse proxy that powers a large share of the modern web.
-It serves static files directly, proxies traffic to application backends (PHP-FPM, Node.js, Python WSGI), terminates SSL, load-balances across multiple servers and caches HTTP responses.
-NGINX is the default web server on most VPS and dedicated Linux hosts, replacing Apache as the standard for high-traffic sites because of its asynchronous event-driven architecture, which handles many concurrent connections with much less memory than Apache's per-process model.
-Most managed WordPress hosts run NGINX (often with FastCGI cache) under the hood.
+It serves static files directly, proxies traffic to application backends such as PHP-FPM, Node.js and Python WSGI/ASGI servers, terminates SSL/TLS, load-balances across multiple upstream servers and caches HTTP responses to cut backend load.
+NGINX is the default web server on most VPS and dedicated Linux hosts, having overtaken Apache as the standard for high-traffic sites because of its asynchronous, event-driven architecture: a small, fixed number of worker processes handle thousands of connections each through non-blocking I/O, rather than Apache's traditional model of one process or thread per connection, which uses far more memory under load.
+This matters most above a few hundred concurrent users; for a small brochure site the choice barely registers.
+Most managed WordPress hosts run NGINX, often paired with FastCGI cache, under the hood, though .htaccess-based configuration does not carry over.

 How it works